 Seborrheic keratoses on the back

 Seborrheic keratoses are very common on the back.
 They appear as waxy light tan, brown or black growths that look as if they were dripped onto the skin by a candle.
-Some can grow large, up to 1 inch (2.5 centimeters) across.
+Some can grow large, more than 1 inch (2.5 centimeters) across.

 Close-up of seborrheic keratoses

 Seborrheic keratoses are usually round or oval and range in color from light tan to black.
 They can develop as a single growth or in clusters.

 A seborrheic keratosis (seb-o-REE-ik ker-uh-TOE-sis) is a common noncancerous (benign) skin growth.
 People tend to get more of them as they get older.

 Seborrheic keratoses are usually brown, black or light tan.
 The growths (lesions) look waxy or scaly and slightly raised.
 They appear gradually, usually on the face, neck, chest or back.

 Seborrheic keratoses are harmless and not contagious.
 They don't need treatment, but you may decide to have them removed if they become irritated by clothing or you don't like how they look.

 A seborrheic keratosis grows gradually.
 Signs and symptoms might include:

 - A round or oval-shaped waxy or rough bump, typically on the face, chest, a shoulder or the back